endymion1818/deliciousreverie-2023/src/content/posts/netmag-unit-test.md

   )
 })
 ```

-toHaveBeenCalledTimes() is one of the many helper functions in the testing library that allow us to test the output of functions.
+The function`toHaveBeenCalledTimes()` is one of the many helper functions in the testing library that allow us to test the output of functions.
 This allows us not only to scope our tests only to the module we want to test, but also allow us to "spy" on, or see what our function does when it calls that function.

 ## Start Testing your React Applications Today [#](https://deliciousreverie.co.uk/posts/netmag-unit-test/#start-testing-your-react-applications-today)